Preventing falls is an effective way to help seniors maintain their independence for longer.

 With more than 1 in 4 seniors falling each year, simple fall prevention tips can make a big difference in your older adult’s safety and independence.

-We found a free checklist from the Centers for Disease Control (CDC) that estimates your older adult’s risk of falling and what’s causing their fall risk.
+We found a free checklist from the Centers for Disease Control (CDC) that estimates the risk of falling for older adults and identifies the causes of their fall risk.

 It also provides information that helps you discuss specific concerns about real-life situations with their doctor.